Loading...

 Yes.
 All structural repairs (springs, frames, webbing) carry a one-year guarantee against repair failure under normal household use.
 Cushion rebuilds and fabric repairs are guaranteed against workmanship defects.
 Wear and tear from continued use is not covered, but anything that fails because of how we built it gets fixed at no charge.

 Send a few photos showing the damage — close-up plus full piece.
-We will review and send a detailed written estimate within one business day.
+We will review and send a detailed written estimate within one business day, and tell you honestly whether repair or full reupholstery is the right answer.

 Request Estimate